Gym Membership Calculator

 Membership vs Home Equipment Long-Term Math

 60/month over 10 years is 7,200, plus joining fees and rate increases — likely 9,000-12,000 total.
 The same money buys serious home equipment (squat rack, barbell, plates, dumbbells, treadmill or rower) that lasts decades.
 For those who exercise consistently and have space, home equipment often wins on long-term cost.
 Membership wins for variety, social environment, group classes, and equipment too expensive to buy individually (cable machines, indoor pools).
-The right choice depends on what you actually use, not what looks attractive on signup day.
+What works depends on what you actually use, not what looks attractive on signup day.

-At $60/month and 3 visits visits/week, each visit costs $5.25.
+At $60/month and 3 visits visits/week, each visit costs 5.25.

 Inputs